pankajparashar/canidev.tools/README.md

 [Chrome](https://canidev.tools/use-easing-editor/chrome):
 1. Inspect the element with CSS transition or animation applied.
 In the **Styles** pane, click the icon next to the timing function to open the **Easing editor** to play around with the timing functions.
+2. Click anywhere on the line to add a control point.
+Drag the point to change the easing of the animation.
+Double click on the point to remove it.
 [Firefox](https://canidev.tools/use-easing-editor/firefox):
 1. Inspect the element with CSS transition or animation applied.
 In the **Rules** pane, click the icon next to the timing function to open the **Timing editor** to play around with the timing functions.
 [Edge](https://canidev.tools/use-easing-editor/edge):
 1. Inspect the element with CSS transition or animation applied.
 In the **Styles** pane, click the icon next to the timing function to open the **Easing editor** to play around with the timing functions.
+2. Click anywhere on the line to add a control point.
+Drag the point to change the easing of the animation.
+Double click on the point to remove it.
 [Safari](https://canidev.tools/use-easing-editor/safari):
 1. Inspect the element with CSS transition or animation applied.
 In the styles section, click the icon next to the timing function to open the **Cubic-bezier editor** to play around with the timing functions.
 ## Use live expressions